 - Their knowledge and understanding of your circumstances, and the impact this has on your studies

-- How they believe the scholarship would benefit you if awarded.
+- How they think the scholarship would help you if awarded

 What happens next?

-Once we have received both your statement and reference, we will email you to let you know that your application is complete and will be considered along with all other completed applications after the deadline has passed.
+When we have your reference, we will email you to let you know that your application is complete.
+We will then consider your application after the deadline has passed.

-Applications are then anonymised and submitted to the scholarship panel to review, first individually and then together as a group.
-The panel will then agree their recommendations for awards to be made, and applicants will be notified of the outcome of their application.
+Applications are then anonymised and submitted to the scholarship panel to review.
+They are first reviewed individually and then together as a group.
+The panel will then agree their recommendations for awards to be made.
+Applicants will be notified of the outcome of their application.

-Unsuccessful applicants may also be contacted by the student welfare team if their circumstances mean they may be able to access other forms of support.
+Unsuccessful applicants may also be contacted by the student welfare team.
+This will happen if your circumstances mean you can access other forms of support.

-Successful applicants should expect to receive the first instalment of their scholarship funds by the end of February.
-Any later instalments to be awarded are usually also paid directly in February each year.
+Successful applicants should expect to get the first instalment of their scholarship funds by the end of February.
+Any later instalments to be awarded are usually paid directly at the start of each new academic year.